 Lateral Thinking with Withered Technology

-If you need a content management system to publish self-hosted comics, you have a few options and WordPress is often the default solution.
+So you are starting a web comic, and if you want to go self-hosted, you will need a content management system to publish those comics.
+There you have few options and WordPress is often the default solution.
 After testing a few comics plugins for WordPress, I felt the need for something simpler to use.
 Customization is nice, but I’d rather have less options if more specific ones.
 So I tried to write a custom made theme for WordPress, at first only for the sake of learning.
 The result so far is Strip, a theme designed for https://silent-comics.com, released on GNU General Public License.

-My first attempt, built with Bones, was an opportunity to learn Less CSS.
-The present one, based on _s, also borrows from Ryu.
-Next version will be a re-write using sass.
+My initial attempt, built with Bones, was an opportunity to learn Less CSS but didn’t go very far.
+The present theme is based on _s, and also borrows from Ryu.
 This is the learning by doing side of the project for me.
 Suggestions from actual developers, users and comics lovers are welcome @ hoa // at // silent-comics.com

-So, Strip is a theme to showcase and manage online comics with WordPress.
-Easy to use, distraction free and responsive.
+Strip is a theme to showcase and manage online comics with WordPress.
+Easy to use (assuming you are familiar with WordPress), distraction free and responsive.
 Designed for large images, galleries and continuous stories.
 Optimized for full screen mode on desktop computers, mobile and tablets.
 Its main function is a comic post format with basic navigation for web comics.
 It can display comics in ascending or descending order (scroll) or one panel at a time, as a WP gallery (card).
 Following this logic, each story can read either panel by panel or page by page.
 The theme will handle different series or one-offs, sorted under the custom taxonomy “story”.
 A comics post without a category assigned will default to “draft”.
 Blog features are: one column with post-formats support.
 Non obtrusive commenting (toggle on & off).
 Four columns footer widget and no sidebars.

 Minimal look, custom posts format for comics, no sidebar, wide images and fullscreen videos.
 Custom login page.
 Body text set in Fenix, with headings in Futura.
-Tested with 4.8-alpha, with MAMP, on PHP7.
+Tested with 5.0-beta, with MAMP, on PHP7.2.

 Optimizing for Mobile